bcheng-ms/azure-search-openai-demo/README.md

     a.
 Choose the branch you created.
     b.
 Enter a name for the index.
 1. Start the workflow.
+1. Once the workflow has run successfully, you can use it in your demo.
+Open a browser and go to the Open AI demo.
+1. Open the `Developer Settings` panel.
+1. In the `Search Index` field, add the name of the search index you created.
+1. Close the `Developer Settings` panel.
+1. Any API calls to `/chat` will now use the new search index.

+> Note: The `/ask` API has not yet been modified.

 #### Sharing Environments